United States national indoor lacrosse team: Competition achievements

+Box World Championships

 2007 FIL

 At the 2007 ILF World Indoor Lacrosse Championship, the tournament took place between May 14 and 20 at the Halifax Metro Centre in Halifax, Nova Scotia, Canada.
 Canada was the defending champion and again beat the Iroquois Nationals in the final, this time 15–14 in overtime.
-Team USA defeated England 17–10 to win their second bronze medal.
+Team USA defeated England 17–10 to won their second bronze medal.

 2011 WILC

 At the 2011 FIL World Indoor Lacrosse Championship, Team USA came very close to reaching the gold medal game.
 In group play, they were beaten by the Iroquois Nationals only by one goal, 10–11.
 Their semi-final game was very close too, when they lost to Canada 10–15.
 In the bronze medal game, Team USA beat the Czech Republic 16–7.
 Casey Powell was named tournament MVP.

 2019 WILC

 The roster for the 2019 World Indoor Lacrosse Championship was announced on July 25, 2019.

+2024 WBLC

+The roster for the 2024 World Lacrosse Box Championship was announced on August 14, 2024.
+Tom Schreiber was forced out of the squad with an injury and was replaced with Eli Gobrecht on August 23.